-Outdoor running season has arrived, are you worried you will experience low back pain with running?
+Outdoor running season has arrived and you've done your best to prepare for running season but you're still worried you will experience low back pain with running.
 If you find yourself dealing with low back pain while running, it may be attributed to a lack of stability in your core muscles forcing the joints of the spine to take more load.
 How do we prevent this kind of injury from happening?

 A great way to do this is to make sure you prepare and strengthen your core prior to beginning your running program.
 Your hips also take a significant amount of load during running, so strengthening your glute muscles can help make sure your hips are ready to go.